-The analyzer can use up to six lasers to detect and measure gases.
+The Rosemount CT5100(Ex) can use up to six lasers to detect and measure gases.
 Each laser can measure between one and three gases.
 Inside the laser, which is about the size of a pin head, electrons cascade down a series of quantum wells, producing a photon at each step.

-This cascade of electrons can produce between 20 and 100 photons per electron, giving the layers a higher output power than traditional semi-conductor lasers.
+This cascade of electrons can produce between 20 and 100 photons per electron, giving the lasers a higher output power than traditional semi-conductor lasers.

-The lasing wavelength of a laser is determined by adjusting the physical thickness of the semiconductor layers, giving access to high power lasers covering the mid-infrared spectral region.
-The lasers have no need for cryogenic cooling and have excellent spectral quality in chirped mode and good tuneability.
+The lasing wavelength of the laser is determined by adjusting the physical thickness of the semiconductor layers, giving access to high power lasers covering the mid-infrared spectral region.
+The lasers have no need for cryogenic cooling, have excellent spectral quality in chirped mode, and have good tuneability.